csu/singularity-cms/README.md

 Singularity is a simple, flat file CMS which marks up HTML using Markdown.
 It's short and concise, taking nothing but less than 40 lines of PHP code and an htaccess file.

+## Customization

+The content directory, file type, and Bootstrap theme can be easily customized by simply editing the PHP variables provided:

+	define('CONTENT_DIR', ROOT_DIR .'content/'); //change this to change which folder you want your content to be stored in
+	$bootswatch_theme = "cerulean"; //choose any bootstrap theme included in strapdown.js!
+	$file_format = ".txt"; //change this to choose a file type, be sure to include the period

 ## URLs

 A file at content/index.html can be accessed at /.